1 Data sources: notes, contact information, and links

 All states have in the past claimed that all rec. data is available on RecFIN.
 Users should check with state representatives for updated information on the recommended source for recreational data.
 One can pull historical catches here.
 Select the “Catch / Sample Data Reports” image which takes you to the reports dashboard.
 Alternatively, ODBC connections can be used to pull catch estimates directly from the Comprehensive Fish Ticket table.
 Some data sources (e.g. MRFSS, WA historic catch estimates) are not currently available via the public login, so you need to login with an account that has permission to view the tables.
 Additionally, once you have catch values for all years, contact the state representative for confirmation that the values are correct.

-Washington provides recreational catch in numbers.
+Washington provides historical recreational catch in numbers.
+(Modern catches are available in both numbers and weight.)
 This leads to two decisions for putting catches into the model: keep catch in numbers, which stock synthesis converts to weights internally; or convert catch to weight using an external estimate.
 Both options have been done historically.
 The former causes challenges for projections, but if the former is chosen, it is useful to compare the model’s calculated average weight of the catch to the value used to convert numbers to weight to see if there is large disagreement.
-For a partial history about this issue, and approaches for some past assessments see issue #52 from the canary rockfish git hub page.
+For a partial history about this issue, and approaches for some past assessments see issue #52 from the canary rockfish github page.
+Note that Washington historical catches are publicly available on RecFIN, but should be filtered to areas 1-4 (coastal marine catch areas).
+As of the 2025 yellowtail assessment, publicly available RecFIN catch data excluded all Puget Sound catch, whereas catch from the “Sekiu and Pillar Point” area near the entrance to Puget Sound should be included in assessments in federal waters.
+In order to include these catches, you will need to use the confidential catch data table (CTE501), rather than the public version (CTE001), which aggregates data to a higher spatial resolution and excludes Puget Sound.

 To obtain length composition data,